jesse-spevack/gmailFilter/README.md

 3. Set up the script to run at whatever interval feels right to you.
 I recommend every 5 minutes.
 [![Screen_Shot_2018-09-12_at_9.32.16_AM.png](https://s22.postimg.cc/dvxkujnqp/Screen_Shot_2018-09-12_at_9.32.16_AM.png)](https://postimg.cc/image/ctnec04x9/)

+Now, set up a label in gmail called `filter`.
+When you apply this label on a new message, the script will create a filter to move the message and subsequent messages from the same sender out of your inbox (archive / mark as read).

 ## About
 When run, this script will go through your inbox and find all threads labeled 'filter'.
 The script will get the sender of each thread marked 'filter' and create a new gmail filter to be applied to future emails from the same sender.